clj/kom/README.md

 #### Caveats

 * You have to configure a default_symbol to get any sensible behaviour at the moment
-* It is not (currently) possible for a part to have different symbol than the default
 * Despite the configuration option `categories` being plural, only one category can be specified at a time for a table currently